35K

 Lukla Airport

-The Lukla Airport rests at Lukla, a small town in the Solukhumbu district in Nepal.
-Lukla is the most common starting point for those who set off on the trek to the Everest Base Camp, expeditions to the summit of Mt Everest, or opt for the Everest Helicopter tour.
-Thus, it is aptly known as the gateway to Mount Everest.
+The Lukla Airport rests at Lukla which is a small town in the Solukhumbu district in Nepal.
+Lukla is the most common starting point for those who set off on the trek to the Everest Base Camp.
+The expeditions to the summit of Mt Everest begin from here.
+And even those opting for the Everest Helicopter tour must land here.
+That is why it is called the gateway to Mount Everest.

-Following a plane or helicopter journey, typically from Kathmandu to this airport, known as the Tenzing-Hillary Airport, trekkers and adventurers embark on their next leg of the journey.
+Trekkers and adventurers follow a plane or helicopter journey from Kathmandu to this airport.
+Then they embark on their next leg of the journey.

-If you have read that Lukla Airport is one of the most challenging airports in the world, then you are right.
-That’s because its runway is exceptionally short.
+Have you read that Lukla Airport or the Tenzing-Hillary Airport is one of the most challenging airports in the world?
+That is true.
+Its runway is exceptionally short.
 Add to that the unpredictable Himalayan weather.

 So, do you dare to fly to such an airport?
 You need not fear that because you are well taken care of during these flights.